edab/DSA_Quick_Reference/docs/queues.md

 You can't get the element on the center, you need to remove all the other element to reach it.

-Since the stack definition is quite open, we can implement them in different ways:
+Since the queue definition is quite open, we can implement them in different ways:

 - using _linked lists_, keeping track of the head (or tail) where you always insert the last recent element.
 - using _arrays_, where we need to address the problem of allocating more space when needed.
-- using _python 3_ internal list implementation.
+- using _Python_ internal list implementation.
+- using _Python_ internal deque data structure (implemented in python as a doubly linked list).

 ## Terminology